williamcaseylucas/digital-hippo/README.md

 - Create line_item in stripe dashboard
   - copy API ID from "Create Product" page where you can add recurring or single time transaction
 - we made priceId and stripeId get generated programtically which is why we need to handle it in our beforeChange hook within Products collection
+- isPaid is defined in server.ts
+  - and further defined in webhooks.ts

 ## how to size images properly